wl1390/Hygieia-Instruction/README.md

 ## Build The Project
 Go to https://github.com/capitalone/Hygieia and get master either by git clone or download.

-Cd in into this folder and run `mvn clean install package`
+Cd in into this folder and run `mvn clean install package` or `mvn clean install package -Dmaven.test.skip=true -Dpmd.failOnViolation=false`

 After successfully building the project, go into /UI and run `gulp serve`, you should be able to see the ui opening in a browser.

 ### Note for hygieia on Raspberry PI
 `mvn clean install package` may fail in the UI step on the `npm install --ignore scripts` command, we'll have to do everything after this manually.

-or simply run `mvn clean install package -Dmaven.test.skip=true -Dpmd.failOnViolation=false` in the beginning.
+If it fails on a collector, go to pom.xml and skip that step, and run mvn again.

 When it fails on the UI step, go to /UI and delete /node and /node_modules